Hejtmus/svelte-lightbox/README.md

 ![downloads](https://img.shields.io/npm/dw/svelte-lightbox)

 Lightweight Lightbox, but very customizable Svelte component library.
 There is also support for mobile devices.
-Note that this first version of this library, if you notice any bug, please report it to this library's GitHub repository to the 'Issues' section.
+If you notice any bug, please report it to this library's GitHub repository to the 'Issues' section.

+The full documentation lives at [svelte-lightbox.js.org](https://svelte-lightbox.js.org).

 ## Instalation

 > ```bash
 > npm i svelte-lightbox -D
 > ```

+The components are written in runes mode and need **Svelte 5**.
+Stay on svelte-lightbox 1.x for Svelte 3 and 4.

+### Coming from version 1

+- The `thumbnail` slot became a `thumbnail` snippet, and slot content became children.
+- `programmaticController` is gone.
+The same functions are instance methods, reached with `bind:this`.
+- Forwarded events became callback props: `on:click` is now `onclick`, and `<LightboxHeader>` calls `onclose`.
+- A hand composed gallery holds its state in `createGallery` rather than in four stores of its own.

 ## How to use